Early Māori identities

 The growing number of Māori professionals were sometimes called muppies (the Māori version of yuppies) or the brown middle class.

-The word ‘kūpapa’ originally meant Māori who supported the government in the 19th-century land wars.
+The word ‘kūpapa’ originally meant Māori who fought alongside government troops in the 19th-century New Zealand wars.
 It has been revived to mean Māori who act against the interests of Māori in general.

-New terms for Māori in the early 2000s included:
+New terms for Māori in the early 21st century included:

 - born-again Māori – Māori of mixed descent, who may not have acknowledged their Māori background in more prejudiced times